 California law, like federal law, favors enforcement of valid arbitration agreements. … As we have observed: “Two years after the FAA was enacted, [California] adopted its first modern arbitration statute…, declaring arbitration agreements to be irrevocable and enforceable in terms identical to those used in Section 2 of the federal act, and since that time California courts and its Legislature have ‘consistently reflected a friendly policy toward the arbitration process.'”

 Given the liberal policy at both the federal and California levels of enforcing valid arbitration agreements, it is necessary to understand what an arbitration agreement is and the pros and cons of such an agreement.

 What is Arbitration?

 Arbitration is a form of alternative dispute resolution whereby a neutral third-party renders a final and binding decision upon the parties to the dispute.
 Arbitration agreements are becoming more and more common in private contracts.
-One common example where an arbitration agreement may present itself is in an HOA agreement.
 Further, despite the presence of an arbitration agreement, some disputes (i.e. “core” disputes in bankruptcy such as preference and fraudulent transfer actions) are not subject to the liberal policy favoring arbitration.

 Advantages of Arbitration